 There is often high demand for the clothes, cosmetics, and accessories worn by the actors and actresses in TV shows among South Korean consumers.
 For example, when the TV series “My Love from the Star was aired in 2013, the clothes and makeup used by the main protagonist were sold out all over the country.

-As the population of South Korea of ages rapidly and the percentage of single-person household rises, manufacturers of consumer goods are increasingly targeting those who live alone.
+As the population of South Korea ages rapidly and the percentage of single-person households rises, manufacturers of consumer goods are increasingly targeting those who live alone.
 Spending by single-person households is on the rise.
 To appeal to this audience, Korean electronics company Samsung launched a “Slim Style” refrigerator that is “optimized for the lifestyle of single-person households” and is narrower and taller than regular fridges.
 CJ Cheiljedang Corp, the country’s biggest food manufacturer, implemented a singles-focused marketing strategy for its prepared foods business in 2013, where they held promotional events and open cooking classes for singles, particularly to office workers and college students.

 Capturing the Hearts of Korean Consumers

 South Koreans’ have a distinct culture and behavior that marketers need to consider when creating a marketing campaign for their brand.
 Here are some insights that can help in capturing the hearts and trust of Korean consumers: